taskul/GetPyPostPy/README.md

 # GetPyPostPy
-## Test local and APIs with Python only GUI
+## Test local and APIs with Python only GUI(Gaphical User Interface)
 GetPyPostPy uses Tkinter for GUI interface and Python Requests module.

 ### Getting Started